 Can someone tell how many times you viewed their story?

 No, although that are some heavily weighted theories that those who view the stories the most will appear at the top, these are yet to be proven.

 Can someone tell if I screenshot a story?

-Instagram tends to go back and forth on this, but currently no. Only disappearing messages on Instagram send screenshot alerts.
+Instagram tends to go back and forth on this, but currently no. Only Direct Messages with photos on Instagram send screenshot alerts.
 It’s best to avoid putting anything online you wouldn’t want someone to save for later.